Good God, it took long enough. But at long last, the scale is FINALLY moving in the right direction—you’re losing weight. And it’s about time, too.

 There are two hormones that play a major role in hunger — leptin and ghrelin.
 Both of these hormones increase or decrease production based on your sleep.
 Leptin is a powerful appetite suppressant, while ghrelin is the hormone responsible for increasing your appetite.
 And if either of those gets out of whack due to your poor sleep habits, you’re in for a world of issues.

-Have you ever noticed how it’s harder to fight cravings on days where you have less sleep?
+Have you ever noticed how it’s harder to fight cravings on days when you have less sleep?
 Well, yeah.
 You’re fighting both hormones, fatigue, diminished willpower, and, on top of everything, you look exhausted because you’ve got heavy bags under your eyes.

 Follow these simple tips to get more (and better) sleep: